alm494/sql_proxy/README.md

 * Result Limitation : Allows configuration to limit the number of rows returned by SELECT statements;
 * Prepared Statements : supported;
 * Flexible Binding : Can bind to localhost or any specified IP address for enhanced security.
 By default, it is intended to bind to localhost and run alongside legacy software;
 * Security Responsibility : Does not perform SQL query validation and any other security checks.
-It is the responsibility of DBA to configure appropriate database privileges (keep in mind this is ADODB replacement and all security related works must be done before);
+It is the responsibility of DBA to configure appropriate database privileges.
+Keep in mind ADODB is the old-school engineering and this tool is the simple replacement.
+All security-related work must be completed first at
+SQL server — as it always was, long before the era of shiny new toys;
 * Monitoring and Metrics : Provides Prometheus metrics for performance monitoring and observability;

 ## API description